-SOX1 expression has been shown to plateau after 5 days in Smad-inhibiting conditions^{1a}.
-Therefore, ECM stiffness may modulate SOX1 expression (Figure 4C) by regulating early differentiation processes prior to the addition of neural patterning factors on day 5 (Figure 6A).
-Furthermore, the percentage of dopaminergic over total neurons is invariant with ECM stiffness (Figure 5C and 5G), indicating that ECM stiffness exerts less influence from days 5-9, the first days of neural patterning when dopaminergic specification would begin to occur.
-We therefore asked if cells cultured on different ECM stiffness on the final dopaminergic neuron levels (Figure 6A).
-When this "stiffness pulse" window was decreased to the first 5 days of differentiation, 700 Pa ECMs still promoted neuronal and dopaminergic neuronal differentiation over 75000 Pa ECMs (Figure 6B, 6C, 6F, and 6G) and importantly yielded similar percentages of each cell type as with the longer 9 day pulse (Figure 5).
-Thus, ECM stiffness operated primarily during initial differentiation into neural ectoderm and exerted less influence during the subsequent neural patterning.
+SOX1 expression has been shown to plateau after 5 days in Smad-inhibiting conditions. ^{1a} Therefore, ECM stiffness may modulate SOX1 expression (Fig. 4C) by regulating early differentiation processes prior to the addition of neural patterning factors on day 5 (Fig. 6A).
+Furthermore, the percentage of dopaminergic over total neurons is invariant with ECM stiffness (Fig. 5C and G), indicating that ECM stiffness exerts less influence from days 5-9, the first days of neural patterning when dopaminergic specification would begin to occur.
+We therefore asked if cells cultured on different ECM stiffnesses for less time (5 rather than 9 days) could still enjoy the full effects of ECM stiffness on the final dopaminergic neuron levels (Fig. 6A).
+When this "stiffness pulse" window was decreased to the first 5 days of differentiation, 700 Pa ECMs still promoted neuronal and dopaminergic neuronal